jeongyoonlee/Kaggler/README.md

 # Kaggler
 Kaggler is a Python package for lightweight online machine learning algorithms and utility functions for ETL and data analysis.
-It is distributed under the version 3 of the GNU General Public License.
+It is distributed under the MIT License.

 Its online learning algorithms are inspired by Kaggle user [tinrtgu's code](http://goo.gl/K8hQBx).
 It uses the sparse input format that handles large sparse data efficiently.
 Core code is optimized for speed by using Cython.